Worst east Ukraine shelling for month; ceasefire looks in doubt

 "Although the OSCE did not specify to whom the equipment and soldiers belonged, the Ukrainian military has no doubt of their identity," said military spokesman Andriy Lysenko.

-"The past week was characterized by an increase in the intensity of shelling and the transfer of additional force: ammunition, equipment and personnel, to terrorist groups," Lysenko said.
+"The past week was characterised by an increase in the intensity of shelling and the transfer of additional force: ammunition, equipment and personnel, to terrorist groups," Lysenko said.

 Large clouds of black smoke could be seen over the ruins of the airport, which is still under government control but which the separatists are seeking to seize.